OpenSourceEconomics/epp_topics/src/epp_topics/pandas/complex_data_structures/screencast/slides.md

 # Motivation

 - Real-world data often has complex structure

 - Understanding how to organize data is crucial

 - Proper data organization can save weeks of work

-- These principles come from database research
+- Three principles, which come from database research

 ---